Feeding a child with a cleft

 - A method that does not interfere with the normal swallowing mechanism or the normal activity of the oral-facial muscles

-Regardless of what combination nipple and bottle you choose, the goal is to make feeding easy for the baby while still allowing him or her ample opportunity to suck.
-Using a squeezable bottle is one way to increase the flow of milk and conserve the baby's energy.
-A few such bottles are the Mead Johnson Cleft Palate Nurser, the Pigeon Cleft Palate Nurser and the Haberman Feeder.
+Regardless of what combination nipple and bottle you choose, the goal is to make feeding easy for your baby while still allowing him or her ample opportunity to suck.
+Using a squeezable bottle is one way to increase the flow of milk and conserve your baby's energy.
+A few such bottles are:

-When using any squeezable bottle, the bottle should be gently pulsed, not continually squeezed.
-A squeeze only should be provided when the baby is sucking.
-Following the infant's own suck rhythm helps ensure that he or she does not aspirate milk into the lungs.
+When you use any squeezable bottle, you should gently pulse the bottle rather than continually squeezing it.
+You should only provide a squeeze when the baby is sucking.
+Following your child’s own sucking rhythm helps ensure that he or she does not aspirate milk into the lungs.

-Both the Pigeon Cleft Palate Nurser and the Haberman Feeder need assembly and are a little more complicated to use.
+- Both the Pigeon Cleft Palate Nurser and the Haberman Feeder need assembly and are a little more complicated to use.
 Many hospitals already stock Haberman Feeders since they also can be used to feed premature infants.
-Both are constructed to reduce the amount of air the baby swallows and have methods to control the rate of milk flow.
+Both are constructed to reduce the amount of air babies swallow, and both have methods to control the rate of milk flow.